Coming soon to the App Store

 The System

-A button to press instead of words to yell.
+A button to press instead of words you'd regret.

 When the chaos hits, you don't have to think.
 You tap one button.
 The timer runs.
 The consequence is delegated to a tool.
-Your nervous system has somewhere to go besides eruption — and your kid sees that bad behavior costs them time, not your sanity.
+You have somewhere to go besides eruption — and your kid sees that bad behavior costs them time, not your sanity.

 A supportive message card overlaid on the running timer: take a breath, you've got this